KunZhou9646/emotional-voice-conversion-with-CycleGAN-and-CWT-for-Spectrum-and-F0/README.md

 Notes:
 The codes are based on CycleGAN Voice Conversion: https://github.com/leimao/Voice_Converter_CycleGAN

-If you are using our codes, please kindly cite our paper:
+Please kindly cite our paper if you are using our codes:

 Kun  Zhou,  Berrak  Sisman,  and  Haizhou  Li,“Transforming spectrum and prosody for emotional voice conversion with non-parallel training data,” arXiv preprint arXiv:2002.00198, 2020.

+Bibtex:
+@article{zhou2020transforming,
+  title={Transforming Spectrum and Prosody for Emotional Voice Conversion with Non-Parallel Training Data}, author={Zhou, Kun and Sisman, Berrak and Li, Haizhou}, journal={arXiv preprint arXiv:2002.00198}, year={2020}
+}

 # Dependencies